mparke/blog/_posts/2016-05-26-Getting-started-with-the-new-manager.md

 machine.
 This process can also be extended to building any application on the new API.

 Note: the Manager is in its infancy.
-At any point code during this time, pages may be broken, incomplete, and have no relation to the final product.
+During this time, pages may be broken, incomplete, and have no relation to the final product.

 Before you begin, you must have an account on our [Alpha](https://alpha.linode.com/) service.
 Once you are logged-in to the Alpha [Login](https://login.alpha.linode.com/login)